romain-dumarais/s3_acgregate/README.md

 		make console

 In your favorite IDE you can add these librairies to the Java Client, to use the Java API.
+This Access Control also uses the Minimal JSON parser : https://github.com/ralfstx/minimal-json

 ### API ###